CrypticWriting/hello-world/README.md

 First words for the world

 Hi, The name's Matias, freelance designer & coder from Finland!
-I'm interested in Python and data vizualisation!
+I'm interested coding with Python and data vizualisation!

+From here you can hopefully find some of my coding activities.